yelghali/prompt-based-tutorial-AKS/README.md

   - How can I troubleshoot common issues when deploying an application on AKS?

-  - What is the process for upgrading Kubernetes in AKS?

 ## Architecture guidance and best practices for AKS
   - How to design a baseline architecture for AKS that meets your requirements and constraints?